jbcodeforce/shift_left_utils/docs/recipes.md

 ### Assess a Flink Statement execution plan

-The execution plan is a hierarchical Flink statement hierarchy enriched with current state of the running DMLs on the platform and with a plan to start non running parents, and update or restart the children depending of the upgrade mode: stateless or stateful.
+The execution plan is a topological sorted Flink statement hierarchy enriched with current state of the running DMLs, with a plan to start non running parents, and update or restart the children depending of the upgrade mode: stateless or stateful.

 * Here is a basic command for an intermediate table:
     ```sh